-Enables or disables the L2 (Level 2) External Cache.
-If the Level 2 cache SIMM is present, it offers a 15-nanosecond buffer between your CPU and regular (50-70ns) system RAM.
+Allows you to enable/disable the L2 (Level 2) External Cache feature.
+If the special Level 2 cache SIMM is present, it offers an ultrafast, 12- to 15-nanosecond buffer between your CPU and regular (50-70ns) system RAM.
 Normally L2 cache speeds up your system, but because some software has problems with L2 caching, you may (rarely) need to disable the External Cache.